Daniel Post has 33 years experience as a licensed acupuncturist and Chinese Herbalist.

 coordinate with what western medicine has to offer.

 Daniel has a deep commitment to sustainability.
 In college he worked on a project to build a passive solar house.
 He's a passionate composter and recycler.
 He loves to garden and grow organic food for his family that includes his wife, their "Brady Bunch" of five children and their significant others (when they're home), his wife's mother, and other friends who live with them from time to time.
-He's an active member of Co-op Power and serves as the Chair of the Shelburne Town Energy Committee.
+He's an active member of Co-op Power.
 He loves providing health care that uses little energy, creates little waste, and promotes inner sustainability.

 Daniel is also passionate about having fun.
 He's an avid skier, frequently heading off to the slopes on the weekends seeking out the forest trails.
 He plays guitar and sings with family and friends.
 He's loves having parties and eating great food.
-He's a regular at Richard Roy's Tai Chi class in Greenfield.
+He's a regular at Bob Lindner's Tai Chi class in South Deerfield.
 And he very much enjoys keeping up with 20 and 30 year olds on the basketball court all winter long.

-Daniel now has offices in Brattleboro, Greenfield, and Shelburne Falls.
+Daniel now has offices in Brattleboro and Greenfield.
 He'd love to hear from you if you have a health concern you'd like help with or if you're just looking for more balance in your life.

 About Jeffrey Yuen, one of Daniel's teachers Daniel has found his studies with Jeffrey Yuen have helped him improve his diagnostic ability and design more effective treatment programs for his patients.